dmey/synthia/README.md

 ## Documentation

-For installation instructions, getting started guides and tutorials, background information, and API reference summaries, please see the [Synthia website](https://dmey.github.io/synthia).
+For installation instructions, getting started guides and tutorials, background information, and API reference summaries, please see the [website](https://dmey.github.io/synthia).

 ## How to cite